hmccarty/3176-2019/README.md

 # Team 3176 FIRST Robotics Competition

-The following code was written for the team's 2019 season robot, Project X.
+The following code was written for the team's 2019 robot, Project X.

 ![Project X Photo](ProjectX-Picture.jpg)